Fysh-Fyve/fysh/docs/PDD/md/04-0-system-design.md

 main subsystem, the user’s smartphone and the monitor.
 Major nodes and components in each subsystem are identified below”.}

-The overall system will have two parts as shown in figure \ref{fig:deployment}, the Fysh cross-compiler (Fyshc) in the development machine, and the RISC-V CPU (Fysh-Fyve) in the Zybo board.
+The overall system will have two parts as shown in figure \ref{fig:deployment}, the Fysh toolchain in the development machine, and the RISC-V CPU in the Zybo board.

 ## System Architecture